cimt-ag/data_vault_pipelinedescription/documentation/Data_Vault_method_coverage_and_syntax_examples.md

 ```

 ### "ref" - code and descriptions, historized (single table)
-This is a non historized reference table extendet by an enddate.
+This is a non historized reference table extended by an enddate.
 The enddate is set by a load run, where the specific value combination of the group is not present in the source.
 Restrict enddating to the group is done with the "deletion_detection" declaration.
 ```json
 "fields": [
 		    {	"field_name": "GROUP",